-The Pop-up Performance Project (PPP) is exactly what it sounds like: Gravity pays a small fee to 3 artists a year to present durational performance events in non-traditional public sites.
+The Pop-up Performance Project (PPP) is exactly what it sounds like: Gravity pays a small fee to 3 artists a year to present durational performance events at bustling public sites.

 Conceived by Artistic Director Jess Curtis as an opportunity for emerging artists to bring experimental material they are working on into public view to share with accidental audiences on San Francisco streets, plazas and parks.
 The PPP presents performance as a public resource and encourages artists to bring their work outside to see what they might learn about it from a non-ticket-buying public.